• About The Crew

 20 Thursday Jan 2011

-Posted by ericriveracooks in centrifuge, sous vide, vacuum sealing
+Posted centrifuge, sous vide, vacuum sealing

 Blog, Cooking Blog, Dinner, Fish, Food, immersion circulator, Mackerel, Recipe, Sous Vide